-To determine what features are available with each feature set, see Table 3.
-The table summarizes what features you can use when running a specific feature set on the Cisco 3600 series for Cisco IOS Release 11.2(12)P. The feature set table uses the following symbols:
+To determine what features are available with each feature set, see Table 4.
+The table summarizes what features you can use when running a specific feature set on the Cisco 2600 series routers for Cisco IOS Release 11.3(2)XA1.
+The feature set table uses the following symbols:

-Feature Set Table Symbol Description Basic This feature is offered in the feature set. - This feature is not offered in the feature set.
-Plus This feature is offered in the Plus feature set Encrypt This feature is offered in the Encryption feature sets, which consist of 40-bit (Plus 40) or 56-bit (Plus 56) data encryption feature sets.
+Feature Set Table Symbol Description Yes This feature is offered in the feature set.
+No This feature is not offered in the feature set.